cu2/aldebaran/docs/opcode-structure.md

 # Opcode structure

-An instruction with its operands has the following structure:
+The opcode of an instruction with its operands has the following structure:

 - one byte encoding the instruction
 - for each operand: one or more bytes